-It’s a new year and a time when many of us are reviewing financial and healthcare goals.
-In addition to identifying new targets for 2022, now is as good a time as ever to review the latest tips to managing your benefits.
-To help you get started, here are three must-have P&A FSA tools to consider using this year.
+Many of us are reviewing financial and healthcare goals during this time of year.
+In addition to identifying new targets for the year ahead, now is as good a time as ever to review the latest tips for managing your benefits.
+To help you get started, here are three FSA tools to consider using this year.

 Here is an overview of what you can do with the app: